Find out if you need planning and building regulations consent for many common building works.

 Permitted development rights can change depending on where you live.
 If you live in an Article 4 Direction Area, such as Fishpool Street, most of your permitted development rights will have been removed.

 Alternatively, if you live in a relatively new property, such as the Napsbury, Jersey Farm or Hill End/Cell Barnes Lane developments, permitted development rights may have been removed by a planning condition.

 Permitted development limits will also be different if your house is a listed building or you live in a conservation area.

 Larger home extensions: Neighbour consultation scheme

-From 30 May 2013, for a period of six years only, the Government has increased the size of single-storey rear extensions that can be built under permitted development, and has brought into force the associated neighbour consultation scheme.
-For further information on this scheme, please see our webpage Larger home extensions: Neighbour Consultation Scheme.
+The Government has increased the size of single-storey rear extensions that can be built under permitted development for a limited time.
+For further information on this scheme, please see Larger home extensions: Neighbour Consultation Scheme.

 Please Note: This scheme does not apply to dwellings in conservation areas, nor does it apply to flats or maisonettes.

 In most cases, an application will been needed under the Building Regulations.

 If you are forming a new drive or widening an existing drive, you will need to apply for planning permission if you live on a Classified Road.
 You can find out if you live on a classified road at the Gazeteer of Hertfordshire Roads.
 You will also need separate permission for a dropped kerb from the Highways Authority.

 If you live in a Listed Building, often you will need to make an application for Listed Building Consent.